pqnelson/pqnelson.github.com/notebk/index.md

 quoteSource: Serge Lang, <i>The Beauty of Doing Mathematics</i> (1985)
 ---

-These are my notes on, well, random things.
+These are my notes on math and physics.
+The most popular note appears to be the one on Feynman diagrams, apparently no one bothers explaining the algoritm underpinning the calculations...

 ## Math